 - 1. The unit will light the red Alarm Status LED for about ten seconds. - 2.
 Then it will continuously light the green Sync Status LED. - 3.
-When the unit locks onto a GPS signal and begins to decode the timing data and adjust the local oscillator, the green Sync Status LED will flash very rapidly (about a 6 Hz rate) until the data is fully decoded and the local oscillator is fully locked to the GPS frequency. - 4.
+When the unit has detected a CDMA signal, the green Sync Status LED will begin to flash very slowly (about a .4 Hz rate). - 4.
+As the unit locks onto the CDMA signal and begins to decode the timing data, the green Sync Status LED will flash very rapidly (about a 6 Hz rate) until the data is fully decoded. - 5.
 Then the green Sync Status LED will pulse at precisely a 1 Hz rate, synchronized to UTC seconds, with a short on duration relative to the off duration.

-At this point, the GPS time and frequency engine has fully synchronized, and you may proceed to permanently mounting the chassis and antenna in their desired locations.
+At this point, the CDMA time and frequency engine has fully synchronized, and you may proceed to permanently mounting the chassis and antenna in the desired location.